bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-05-newsletter.md

   payments satisfy the protocol requirements---the handler only needs to decide whether the item or service being purchased can be provided.
-  This allows code for marshaling offers to become arbitrarily complex without affecting Eclair's internal logic. {% include functions/podcast-callout.md url="pod245 ec2566" %}
+  This allows code for marshaling offers to become arbitrarily complex without affecting Eclair's internal logic. {% assign timestamp="23:43" %}

 - [LDK #2062][] implements [BOLTs #1031][] (see [Newsletter
   #226][news226 bolts1031]), [#1032][bolts #1032] (see [Newsletter